ta946/SublimeREPL-ssh/doc/index.rst

 Supported languages
 -------------------

-SublimeREPL currently ships with support for the following languages:
+SublimeREPL-ssh currently ships with support for the following languages:

 * Clisp
 * Clojure